Funding Your Medical Negligence Claim

 I Want a No Win No Fee Medical Negligence Claim Solicitor in Nottingham

-‘No Win No Fee’ types of agreements for medical negligence are well publicised on the television and radio and you are sure to know of them, whether you favour Trent Radio, University Radio Nottingham (URN) or any other station!
+‘No Win No Fee’ types of agreements for medical negligence are well publicised on the television and radio, including our local Trent Radio and University Radio Nottingham (URN).
 A no win no fee medical negligence claim is also known as a Conditional Fee Agreement.
 It means you will only pay your solicitors’ fee if your clinical negligence claim is unsuccessful.
 However, you must be aware that you could still have to pay for expenses incurred even if your claim is not successful.
 These expenses will include obtaining medical records and medical expert evidence.
 In a clinical negligence claim, you might also have to pay the costs of initial investigations to assess your case.

 In addition, there are circumstances when you could be liable for the Defendant’s costs.
 The Courts, for example, will consider this if the claim is exaggerated or dishonest.